pirate-haven/pirate-haven.github.io/docs/_posts/2021-01-24-Basic-Video-Game-Torrenting.markdown

 ## Piracy Sites + Guide
 There are a lot of torrent trackers, but today we will focus on 1337x as it is a general tracker.
 Go over to 1337x.to and search what you want and I would suggest clicking the one with the most seeders.
 Next, click "Magnet Download", or download a .torrent file and it should prompt to open your qBittorrent.
 Then you want to chose where you want to choose the download directory and let it finish downloading.

 > *Exceptions*: Do not use 1337 for most software or games!
-Head over to our resources page for specialized trackers.
+Head over to our resources page for specialized trackers!

 ## Seeding
 Many newbies to piracy won't know what seeding is and why it's so praised in the community.
 Torrents are used instead of the file being downloaded from 1 source(ddl).
 When someone releases a torrent it will rely on you who has the file to help share that file via p2p (peer 2 peer).
 This is how corporations can't get rid of torrents as there is no centralized source.
 However, if a torrent has no seeders, you cannot download that torrent as there is no one hosting that file anymore, the more seeders there are the faster a torrent will be (to a certain extent).